 - The Fox River is one of the few rivers in the nation that flows north.

 - According to Wisconsin lore, the state contains more ghosts per square mile than any other state in the nation.
 Do you believe in ghosts?
 Have you ever seen one?

 - Farm animals have the right of way on Wisconsin roads and highways.

-- There are three different UFO festivals held around the state every year in locations known to have an unusually high number of UFO sightings.
+- There are three different UFO festivals held around Wisconsin every year in locations known to have an unusually high number of UFO sightings.

-- The coldest temperature ever recorded in Wisconsin happened in Sawyer Country in 1996.
+- The coldest temperature ever recorded in Wisconsin happened in Sawyer County in 1996.
 The temperature dropped to -55 degrees Fahrenheit.
 Brrr!

 - In 2021, a man in Green Lake County almost made history.
 He grew a pumpkin that weighed 2,520 pounds, which would have set a record in this country as the heaviest pumpkin ever grown and also second heaviest in the world.
 But he didn’t win any prize.
 The pumpkin cracked, which disqualified it from competition.